 - 13 Content Marketing Hacks That Will Help You Attract More Clients

-Before you get started with the 6 steps to create your first website, I need to tell you one more thing: Be patient.
+Before you get started with the six steps to creating your first website, I need to tell you one more thing: Be patient.

 Everyone struggles a bit to build their first website and most struggle while building their first few.
 You will get better, the more that you practice.